liliaungurean/Generator-Team-Profile-/README.md

     - [Questions](#questions)

     ##Description

     🔍  This project was created to help create a HTML page with a list of employees.
 The use has the ability to answer a  list of prompted question when the index.js is opned in terminal.
 Once they answered all the questions and added the list of desired employees a HTML page is created.
 The use is allowed to add as many peole as desired.

     ##Instalation

     💾  This project was created to help create a HTML page with a list of employees.
 The use has the ability to answer a  list of prompted question when the index.js is opned in terminal.
 Once they answered all the questions and added the list of desired employees a HTML page is created.
 The use is allowed to add as many peole as desired.

     ##Usage

     💻 It helps the user create a HTML profile page quicker

     ##Contributors

-    no aditional contributors.
+    No aditional contributors.

     ##Test

-    ✏️ no tests required
+    ✏️ No tests required

     ##License

     ![badge](https://img.shields.io/badge/license-MIT License (MIT)-brightgreen)
     <br />
     This application is covered by the MIT License (MIT) license.

     ##Questions

     ✋ undefined<br/>
     <br/>
     Find me on GitHub: [liliaungurean](https://github.com/liliaungurean) <br/>